secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/SOC Analyst Prerequisites/Network Enumeration with Nmap/Host Enumeration/Host and Port Scanning.md

 | `-p 137` | Scans only the specified port. |
 | `--reason` | Displays the reason a port is in a particular state. |

----

-If we get an ICMP response with `error code 3` (port unreachable), we know that the port is indeed `closed`.
+- If we get an ICMP response with `error code 3` (port unreachable), we know that the port is indeed `closed`.

-Host and Port Scanning

 ```shell-session
 secmancer@htb[/htb]$ sudo nmap 10.129.2.28 -sU -Pn -n --disable-arp-ping --packet-trace -p 100 --reason